 1. An encumbrance system is maintained to account for commitments resulting from purchase orders and contracts.
 Every effort will be made to ensure that these commitments will not extend from one fiscal year to the next.
-Any emergency encumbrances, which do extend into the next fiscal year, shall be subject to appropriation in the next year's budget.
-Encumbrances at year - end do not constitute expenditures or liabilities in the financial statements for budgeting purposes.
+Any emergency encumbrances, which do extend into the next fiscal year, shall be subject to

-- 2. All items with an expected value of \$30,000 or more must be competitively bid with exceptions for professional services (other than engineering, architectural or land surveying services).
+- appropriation in the next year's budget.
+Encumbrances at year end do not constitute expenditures or liabilities in the financial statements for budgeting purposes. - 2.
+All items with an expected value of \$30,000 or more must be competitively bid with exceptions for professional services (other than engineering, architectural or land surveying services which will follow Quality Based Selection (QBS) requirements established in 50 ILCS 510).
 Additional competitive bid requirements may apply by statute or as a condition of using funds from an outside source. - 3.
-All purchases over the respective limit of \$30,000, which require the use of either formal bids or requests for proposals, must be approved by the full Champaign County Board - 4.
+All purchases over the respective limit of \$30,000, which require the use of either formal bids or requests for proposals, must be approved by the full Champaign County Board. - 4.
 The Champaign County Purchasing Policy Ordinances Number 897 and 902, establish the procedures to be followed in all purchasing activities.